What we want to achieve

 How we will do this

 We have set out a range of actions for how Medway can respond to the climate emergency.
-These range from actions that the council will take to lead by example, to those that will support the community to take action.
+These range from actions that the council will take to lead by example, to those that will support the community to act.